CAPTRA: CAtegory-level Pose Tracking for Rigid and Articulated Objects from Point Clouds: Experiment

 \subsection{Datasets and Evaluation Metrics}

 \paragraph{NOCS-REAL275} For rigid object pose tracking, we evaluate our methods on the NOCS dataset \cite{wang2019normalized} that contains six categories: bottle, bowl, camera, can, laptop, and mug, where bottle, bowl, and can are symmetric.
-The training set contains: 1) the train split of the CAMERA dataset \cite{wang2019normalized}, composed of 300K mixed reality data with synthetic object models from ShapeNetCore \cite{chang2015shapenet} as foregrounds and real backgrounds captured in IKEA; and 2) seven real videos capturing challenging cluttered scenes composed of rigid objects and containing three object instances in total for each object category.
+The training set contains: 1) the train split of the CAMERA dataset \cite{wang2019normalized}, composed of 300K mixed reality data with synthetic object models from ShapeNetCore \cite{chang2015shapenet} as foregrounds and real backgrounds captured in IKEA; and 2) seven real videos capturing challenging cluttered scenes with three object instances in total for each object category.
 The testing set, NOCS-REAL275, has six real videos depicting in total three different (unseen) instances for each object category totaling 3200 frames.

-\textbf{Articulated Objects from SAPIEN} For evaluating articulated object pose tracking, we create a synthetic dataset using SAPIEN \cite{xiang2020sapien}.
-Our dataset contains 183 object instances from four categories: glasses, scissors, laptop, and drawers, where drawers have prismatic joints and the others have revolute joints.
+\textbf{Articulated Objects from SAPIEN} For articulated object pose tracking, we create a synthetic dataset using SAPIEN \cite{xiang2020sapien}.
+Our dataset contains four categories: glasses, scissors, laptop, and drawers, where drawers have prismatic joints and the others have revolute joints.
 The training set contains 98K depth images of 164 standalone object instances with random joint states and viewpoints.
-The testing set contains 190 depth videos of 19 unseen instances with a total length of 19K frames, in which unseen articulated instances keep moving and changing their joint states.
+The testing set contains 190 depth videos of 19 unseen instances with a total length of 19K frames, where instances keep moving and changing their joint states.
 See appendix \ref{sec:sapien_dataset} for more information.

-\textbf{Real-World Laptop Test Trajectories from the BMVC dataset \cite{BMVC2015_181}} We also test our model on the real articulated object trajectories, where the objects maintain the same joint state and only viewpoint changes.
-The dataset only contains 4 instances: a laptop, a cupboard, a toy train, and a cabinet.
-We can only evaluate our method on the laptop for which we have category-level synthetic training data from SAPIEN.
-Its two laptop depth sequences contain a total of 1765 frames.
+\textbf{Real-World Laptop Test Trajectories from the BMVC dataset \cite{BMVC2015_181}} We also test our model on real articulated object trajectories from \cite{BMVC2015_181}, where the objects maintain the same joint state and only viewpoint changes.
+Among the 4 instances in the dataset, we can only evaluate our method on the laptop for which we have category-level training data from SAPIEN.
+The two laptop depth sequences contain a total of 1765 frames.